ipfs/specs/addresses-scheme/readme.md

 @jbenet agreed to that pragmatism:
 > **These goals are secondary in time to getting browser adoption.
 Meaning that we CAN do things like recommend ipfs:// ipns:// ipld://** IF browser vendors think that it's unlikely to get adoption this way now.
 We can work on unifying the fs-db-web rift later. **We're not dogmatic, we're pragmatic.** But we want to make sure we push in the right places and try to make as much as we can better.

+## The Quick Fix: Conform to URL orthodoxy.

+The short-term fix that people reach for is to create an `ipfs:` schema, as proposed in https://github.com/ipfs/specs/pull/139.
+This would conform to established habits around the use of URLs.

+## The Design Goal: Create Addresses that People will Love Using

+From a design perspective, the challenge is to create a schema that makes intuitive sense, maximizes possibilities, and allows people to identify content with addresses that are reliable, powerful, and pleasant to use.

+## The Clean-Namespaces Goal: Avoid polluting the scheme namespace with multiple schemes

+If we do this wrong, the growth of decentralized web technologies will cause a proliferation of schemes that will quickly become unwieldy, will discourage interoperability, and will maintain a high barrier to innovation in the protocol space.

+## The `dweb:` Approach

 ### Strengths of this Approach

 _PLEASE HELP FILL THESE_